dreamcatcher-tech/network/Inbox/2025-05-27 1324 testing framing.md

 building frames themselves:
 - provide a static page that can be configured as a harness, or use the artifact platform itself to display the frame.
 - on our platform, we could snapshot a location to test with ?
+- static page that can be used to help dev